quii/go-http-reference-impl/README.md

 }
 ```

 To use this test, you create an `adapter` which implements the adapter you need to run the test.
-For the black-box acceptance tests that's a [HTTP client which calls our API](https://github.com/quii/hello-go-k8s/blob/main/acceptance-tests/api-client-adapter.go) given a `baseURL`.
+For the black-box acceptance tests that's a [HTTP client which calls our API](https://github.com/quii/go-http-reference-impl/blob/main/acceptance-criteria/adapters/api-client-adapter.go) given a `baseURL`.
 This means we can run them locally but also against deployed environments like live with very little effort.

-You can also re-use these tests inside your domain code too, because the acceptance tests should hold true _within_ your system too.
+You can also re-use these criteria to test your domain code too, because the acceptance criteria should hold true _within_ your system too.

 ```go
 func HelloGreeter(name string) (string, error) {